 In the Northern Plateau, we continued the investigation of the northern corner of the plateau, which had begun in 2004.
-We started by resurveying NP1, which had low visibility in 2004, but was now recently ploughed, by following the square division of 2004 in order to compare the ceramic density.
-On average we recovered twice as many sherds and the same amount of tiles as we had recovered in 2004.
+We started by resurveying NP1, which had low visibility in 2004, but was now recently plowed, by following the square division of 2004 in order to compare the ceramic density.
+On average we recovered twice as many sherds and the same number of tiles as we had recovered in 2004.
 Similar checks in the future will allow us to calculate statistically how visibility and type of vegetation/cultivation influence the recovery of artifacts and subsequently to rectify the ceramic density maps for low visibility areas.
-Besides ceramics, re-survey of NP 1 yielded a few stone blocks, small mosaic fragments and a well which were not visible in 2004.
+Besides ceramics, re-survey of NP01 yielded a few stone blocks, small mosaic fragments and a well which were not visible in 2004.

-The best preserved wellhead was found in NP 38.1: the drum of the head sits on a square base, carved of the same block, and has cuttings on its upper surface for fixing the lifting mechanism, certainly made of wood.
+The best-preserved wellhead was found in NP38.1: the drum of the head sits on a square base, carved of the same block, and has cuttings on its upper surface for fixing the lifting mechanism, certainly made of wood.

 On a stone pile near the edge of the plateau, we also found a fragment of a Doric column drum, 0.6 in diameter.